caff31ne/TRMultipanelViewController/README.md

 ![multipanel demo](https://raw.github.com/incaffeine/TRMultipanelViewController/master/multipanel-demo.gif)

 ## Usage
 There are two modes of multipanel.
-First is when central view is connected to side view by constraints.
-In this case when side view change position central view change his frame according to constraints.
+First mode tightly connects central view to side views by constraints.
+When side view change position then central view changes his frame according to constraints.
 This is default mode.

-In the second mode central view doesn't connected directly to sides.
+In the second mode central view is not directly connected to sides.
 It has left/right constraints to superview.
 When any side slide on/off screen parent multipanel change appropriate constraint value on the center view.
-You can't turn this mode by setting  *connectCenterViewToSides* to *YES*
+You can turn this mode by setting  *connectCenterViewToSides* to *YES*

 Typcal initialization